Li Kwan-ha: Biography

-Li was born of Xinhui ancestry on 3 July 1937.
+Li was born of Xinhui, ancestry Guangdong on 3 July 1937.
 He attended King's College and Queen Elizabeth School.
 He joined the Hong Kong Police Force in 1957 as a Probationary Sub-Inspector.
-In April 1969, he promoted to Superintendent.
+In April 1971, he promoted to Superintendent.
 He promoted to Chief Superintendent of Police in 1978.
 He promoted to Assistant Commissioner of Police in 1979.

 He was the first Chinese Senior Assistant Commissioner of Police in 1984 and Deputy Commissioner of Police in April 1985.
 He rose to the rank of Commissioner of Police following the retirement of Raymon Anning in December 1989 and served in the office until his retirement in 1994.

 After retiring from the force, Li joined tycoon Li Ka-shing's Cheung Kong (Holdings) and Hutchison Whampoa in 1995 while he was still on pre-retirement leave to advise the firms on security matters, which sparked controversies and led the Hong Kong government to tighten the Civil Service regulations in seeking employment after retirement.
 In 1996, Li was involved in the kidnapping incident of Li Ka-shing's son Victor Li Tzar-kuoi, and Walter Kwok Ping-sheung, by notorious gangster Cheung Tze-keung, also known as "Big Spender."

 During the 1997 handover period, Li became a member of the HKSAR Preparatory Committee and the Chinese People's Political Consultative Conference.
 He was also a member of the Selection Committee which was responsible for electing the Provisional Legislative Council and the first Chief Executive of the HKSAR in 1996.

 Li's wife, whom he met at Queen Elizabeth School, died in November 2007.
 One of Li's children used to live in Vancouver, Canada but moved back to Hong Kong to keep Li company.
 The other one is living in London with Li's grandsons.

 Li died on 23 January 2017 after collapsing at his home in Pok Fu Lam at the age of 79.
 He was certified dead after being rushed to Queen Mary Hospital.